 Additionally, it can lead to obesity, a decline in their ability to focus, as well as other behavioral issues.
 Not to mention how stressful it can be as a parent to maintain your own regular schedule.
 The good news is there is hope.
 Here are four tips to help you create a winning summer bedtime strategy.

 Without the demands of a strict schedule, it is easy to slack off.
 This is especially true if one parent stays at home.
 As logical as it may seem to relax on bedtimes, it is not beneficial in the end.
 Your child has already developed a bedtime habit throughout the school year, and it would be best to maintain that all year round.

-But in the event that you must change it, the alternative is to create a new schedule that works for you.
-By doing so, you are still able to keep things consistent and the transition into the school year schedule will be smoother.
+But if you must change it, the alternative is to create a new schedule that works for you.
+By doing so, you are still able to keep things consistent, and the transition into the school year schedule will be smoother.

 2. Watch what they eat.

 Who doesn’t love ice cream and popsicles in the summer?
 They are one of the best and tastiest ways to cool down.
 Having these treats isn’t a bad idea unless it is close to bedtime.
 If you notice that it’s within an hour or two before bed, limit your child’s sugar intake.
 If possible, eliminate it all together after a certain time.
 Having sugar or caffeine (if they drink tea) too close to bedtime can wreak havoc on their ability to rest.
 If you miss the cut off time, implement it as soon as possible and allow them to burn it off with a little more playtime.

 3. Create a wind-down routine.

 With all the excitement that summer brings, children can find it hard to unwind.
 Most parents think that a little TV time will help, but on the contrary, it stimulates your child’s mind even more.
 So what can you do to help them relax?